zitadel/zitadel/docs/docs/apis/actions.md

 ## Provided Modules

-This section descibes the modules which can be `require`d by actions if available.
+This section describes the modules which can be `required` by actions if available.

 ### zitadel/http